 Always look for wheel locks that are made out of solid metal or a similar heavy material.
 Although it might seem like ‘’heavy’’ is a downside, it’s a necessary compromise to make in order to increase security.
 Try to find out how much resistance against various tools a product offers.
 Thieves will go to the extent of using socket wrenches or possibly a hammer and chisel.

-To conclude, installing some form of lock is definitely a must nowadays, especially for people who live in areas with a high rate of crime.
+Depending on where you live, installing some form of lock is definitely a must.
 It’s always a better option to prevent theft than to buy new wheels each time they get stolen.

 As presented, you have multiple options of approaching the matter.
 Whatever you decide to buy should be in accordance with your budget and preferences.
 However, a combination of several products is always the best possible solution when it comes to preventing wheel/car theft.